 Above is my @WildlifeStuff twitter profile.
 It sums me up in less than 25 words.

-Even though I was born in Hackney in London in 1964 and lived in London for 12 years, my heart and mind was always in the countryside.
+Even though I was born in Hackney in London in 1964 and lived in London for 12 years, my heart and mind has always been in the countryside.
 I’m the tomboy tearing around on my bike feeding squirrels in Friends, and my eclectic Cabinet of curiosities will never stop growing.

 For the last 20 years I’ve lived in Dorset, one of the most beautiful, wildlife and habitat diverse counties in the UK, with my husband and Tilly, a rotund tortoiseshell cat.

 A passion for photography in my teens and twenties culminated in a BA (Hons) in Photography at Salisbury College of Art in 1995.
-Pretty much all the photos on this site are my own, if they aren’t I’ll always credit the photographer.
+Pretty much all the photos on this site are mine, if they aren’t I’ll always credit the photographer.

-I’m an amateur naturalist, with a passion for bumblebees and solitary bees (the ones that make nests in your lawn and holes in your walls – and get mistaken for honeybees) and badgers (I’m a bTB badger vaccinator for my local Wildlife Trust and badger group), but I’m fascinated by all wildlife and wild places.
+I’m an amateur naturalist, with a passion for bumblebees and solitary bees (the ones that make nests in your lawn and holes in your walls – and get mistaken for honeybees), badgers (I’m a bTB badger vaccinator for my local Wildlife Trust and badger group) and old trees, but I’m fascinated by all wildlife and wild places.

 I’ve been writing about the natural world on and off since the 1970s, and wrote my first award winning wildlife blog, Urban Extension, between 2007 to 2015.

 I learnt to run when I was forty-nine and love the feel of squelchy mud or sand between my toes.
-If I can incorporate a run or jog with seeing wildlife or discovering new wild places, then I’m in heaven.
+If I can incorporate a run or jog with seeing wildlife or discovering new wild places, then I’m happy.

 I’m a big advocate of running, jogging, shuffling and walking for the over 50s, especially women, but I’m also a lazy lounge-lizard and can easily dunk half a packet of rich tea biscuits with a single mug of tea.
 No one’s perfect, right?